Pacholleck/OptionPricing/README.md

 # Applied Finance: European Up-and-In Put Option

+## Usage of this Repository

+There are two approaches for using the option pricer.

+1. Download the `OptionPricing_Pacholleck.Rmd` file and uncomment `devtools::install_github` in line 84.
+Don't forget to provide your git access token as well.
+2. Clone the Repo, open the `OptionPricing_Pacholleck.Rmd` file, and uncomment `install.packages` in line 77.
+Make sure your file path is correct.

 ## Objective

 This project aims to use Monte Carlo Simulation for pricing a European style up-and-in put option with a barrier active between the moment of pricing and the option expiry.